Summer financial aid

-Merit-based scholarships may or may not apply to summer, so please refer to your original scholarship guidelines sent to you when you were offered the scholarship.
-Regents and Chancellor's scholarships that cover full tuition are available for the summer.
-Scholarships may or may not be awarded through the Colleges and Departments, depending on each unit’s policies.
-Some external scholarships are available during the summer, depending on the donor.
+- Academic scholarships may or may not apply to summer, so please refer to your original scholarship guidelines.
+Regents, Chancellor's, and Nebraska Achievement scholarships that cover full tuition are available in summer.
+Scholarships may or may not be awarded through your academic college, depending on each unit’s policies.
+Some external scholarships may be available during the summer.

 Federal work-study funding is limited as the funds are typically exhausted during the regular academic year.
 However, if funds are available when you are awarded, you may receive work-study funds.

-In order to qualify for federal student loans, you must be enrolled at least half-time (6 credits for undergraduates) and have remaining eligibility for the academic year.
-You must be enrolled at the time you accept the loan – loans cannot be processed after your enrollment period has ended.
-You can review annual loan limits on the Federal Student Aid website at studentaid.ed.gov.
+In order to qualify for federal student loans, you must be enrolled at least half-time (6 credits for undergraduates and law students and 4 credits for graduate students) and have remaining eligibility for the academic year.
+You must be enrolled at the time you accept the loan.
+Loans cannot be processed after your enrollment period has ended.
+You can review annual loan limits on the Federal Student Aid website at studentaid.gov.

 Students applying for alternative loans are not required to complete the summer aid application.
 If a loan application is received by the Office of Scholarships & Financial Aid and we require further information, we will contact the student via email.

-If you are interested in Education Abroad over the summer, you should first meet with an Education Abroad advisor in Love Library South, room 110.
+If you are interested in Education Abroad over the summer, you must first meet with an Education Abroad advisor.
 Only University-approved study abroad programs qualify for financial aid.
 Financial aid that is awarded to you will be released to the student account by the first day of the summer session in which you are enrolled or by the start date of your experience abroad, whichever is later.
 Most, but not all, scholarship and financial aid programs can be used for study abroad.
-We encourage you to meet with a financial aid advisor for all of the necessary financial aid steps to prepare for study abroad.
+Tuition scholarships can only be used if UNL tuition is assessed.
+We encourage you to meet with a student services specialist in Husker Hub for all of the necessary financial aid steps to prepare for study abroad.

 Satisfactory Academic Progress